 Caliph Al-Hakam II (A.D.
 961-976) library was the most celebrated.

 “Not only did he patronize scholars”, says Phillip Hitti, “but he was a scholar in his own right. … he is credited with having founding 27 free schools in his capital, endowing chairs in the university started by Abd al-Rahman I in conjunction with the mosque, and enriching it with a library unequaled in content. … in quest of manuscripts his agents ransacked the bookshops of Egypt, Syria and Iraq… The Caliph maintained a private collection in the palace and left in his own hands marginal notes on some of its contents.”

 Books written in Persia were dedicated to him.
-A descendant of Ummayad Caliph Abul Faraj al-Isfahani was sent one thousand dinar for his book Kitab al-Aghani.
+A descendant of Ummayad Caliph Abul Faraj al-Isfahani was sent one thousand dinars for his book Kitab al-Aghani.
 Library clerks, many of them women, carefully hand-copied the books while calligraphers and bookbinders created beautiful text and cover designs.
-Al-Hakam’s library was said to have contained more than 400,000 books, whose titles filled a 44-volume catalog.
+Al-Hakam’s library was said to have contained more than 400,000 books, whose titles filled a 44-volume catalogue.
 There were universities in major cities Cordoba, Seville, Toledo and Granada equipped with vast libraries.
-The prestige of the royal library led to a spirit of competition between the viziers, deputies, each wishing to attract scholars and rarest library talents.
+The prestige of the royal library led to a spirit of competition between the viziers, and deputies, each wishing to attract scholars and the rarest library talents.
 When al-Hakam was pressured by the local clergy to forbid the wine drinking, however, he was reminded by his chief treasurer that it was largely the sin tax on wine which was paying for a new wing of Cordoba library.